logicalmechanism/useful-funcs/README.md

 cabal test
 ```

-Add this to the cabal.project file and update the tag to the current release.
+Add this to the cabal.project file and update the tag to the most current release.

 ```cabal
 source-repository-package